Exercise and Hypertension

 "regular aerobic physical activity such as brisk walking at least 30 min/day on most days of the week".

-In 2004, the American College of Sports Medicine, one of the leading research organizations regarding the physiologic effects of exercise, published their latest recommendations regarding exercise and hypertension (Pescatello LS, et al. 2004).
+In 2004, the American College of Sports Medicine, one of the leading research organizations on the health benefits of exercise, published their latest recommendations regarding exercise and hypertension (Pescatello LS, et al. 2004).
 Here they are:

 The recommended exercise "prescription" for hypertension consists of the following 4 elements, represented by the acronym "FITT": frequency, intensity, time, and type.